shajra/nix-example/tutorials/0-nix-intro/README.md

       }
     }

-We've cropped the details of the derivation above, but you can get a sense that the derivation itself is also saved into `/nix/store` as a “\*.drv” file, and when the application is actually built, it is put in another output path, also in `/nix/store`.
+We've cropped the details of the derivation above, but you can get a sense that the derivation when evaluated is cached into `/nix/store` as a “\*.drv” file, and when the application is actually built it's put in another output path, also in `/nix/store`.

 Also important to know, when we interpolate a derivation into a string, we inject as a string the path of the derivation's output: